beefowler/Tree_Fungi_Fluctuations/ReadMe.txt

 Figure3_Data.csv
 Data included in both panels of Figure 3.
-Column 1 is x-coordinate.
-All curves can be drawn by plotting subsequent columns as y-coordinate against Column 1.
+Column 1, leakiness, is x-coordinate.
+All curves can be drawn by plotting subsequent columns as y-coordinate against leakiness.

 leakiness - leakiness of host reward strategy.
 Proportion of reward sent to low quality fungal partner. used as x-coordinate for all lines in these panels
 Panel1_Cp_1yr - Average value of nonstructural carbon pool (Cp) from final 3 periods of simulations subject to environmental fluctuations with period 1 year and reward rate 0.2.